ionic-team/ionic-docs/src/pages/vue/slides.md

 ```

 :::note
-The `IonSlides` module must be the last module in the array.
+The `IonicSlides` module must be the last module in the array.
 This will let it automatically customize the settings of modules such as Pagination, Scrollbar, Zoom, and more.
 :::